UmLyrithyreach/GroupProjectOOP-JAVA-/README.md

 Someth, Huyty, Reach, ChhunHour

 # Database information
-Before you start the app, You have to create a database and it table
+Before you start the app, You have to create a database and its tables, you can find the database infomations in the database directory

-CREATE DATABASE clothing_store;

-USE clothing_store;

-CREATE TABLE suppliers (
-    id INT PRIMARY KEY AUTO_INCREMENT,
-    name VARCHAR(100) NOT NULL,
-    phone_number VARCHAR(20),
-    address VARCHAR(255)
-);